tkim/finsemble-seed/YellowFin Readme.md

 }
 ```

-2) Install the components by copying their sources over:
+### 2. Install the components by copying their sources over:
+- */src/components/yellowFin*
-- */src/components/yellowFin*                - A viewer for the YellowFin app
+  - A viewer for the YellowFin app, displays the default, or can be used programatically to launch a specific view such as the report creator.
+- */src/components/yellowFinLauncher*
-- */src/components/yellowFinLauncher*        - A component to list and launch YellowFin reports from Finsemble
+  - A Finsemble component to list and launch YellowFin reports using the YellowFin API
+- */src/components/yellowFinLauncherLocal*
-- */src/components/yellowFinLauncherLocal*   - A version of the report launcher pointing to localhost for development use
+  - A version of the report launcher pointing to localhost for development use.
+- */src/components/yellowFinJSComponent*
-- */src/components/yellowFinJSComponent*     - A component for displaying reports using the YF Javascript API
+  - A component for displaying reports using the YF Javascript API.
+- */src/components/yellowFinFilterComponent*
-- */src/components/yellowFinFilterComponent* - A component slaved to the JS component to be used for filtering in FInsemble
+  - A component slaved to the JS component to be used for filtering in Finsemble.

 and add the following configuraitons for them to */configs/application/components.json*:
 ```JSON